AddieX/leavinglobbie/README.md

 # leavinglobbie

-- if u want to user the script just clone leavinglobby-reamke.cs
+- if u want to use the script just clone leavinglobby-reamke.cs